Reports are created by clicking the Reporting homepage.

 The users with whom you share the report will see what is visible within your owner constraints.
 They can copy the report but will not have the ability to waive your constraints.

-When the Hide Report Header option is toggled on, the header rows that usually appear at the top of a report are not included when the report is exported.
-The header rows on exported reports contain the following information:
+- If the Hide Report Header option is toggled on, the header rows that usually appear at the top of a report are not included when the report is exported.

 - Report Title

-This option in the Properties panel lets you control whether a report runs automatically when opened in the report viewer.
-Click the toggle to on to run reports automatically when opening the report viewer.
+The Run When Opened option in the Properties panel lets you control whether a report runs automatically when opened in the report viewer.
+Click the toggle to On to run reports automatically when opening the report viewer.

 Reports can be sorted and summarized using the options in the Column sorting and Column summary sections.
 See the following for information on how to sort and summarize: